AutoPylotsKe/python-for-everyone/README.md

 f-string and format() are used for string formatting in Python.

 ### 3. Getting User Input
-The input functions is useful in gaining user input and it can later be stored in a variabled and accessed through the print function.
+The input functions are useful in gaining user input and it can later be stored in a variabled and accessed through the print function.
 NOTE: Input functions by default outputs strings and you will need to extend it using int to convert the input into an integer and perform math operations.

+### 4. Lists, Tuples and Sets
+These are collections in python that allow us to store multiple values in a variable